-Draft2Digital is the new kid on the block and like a new kid, he has the shiny new sneakers to match.
-Adopting a New Age platform, the Draft2Digital website is pretty sweet and the dashboard is very easy to use.
-Honestly, comparing the two, Smashwords looks and operates like an early 2000’s website, while D2D is pretty modern, sleek and much more clear.
+Draft2Digital was the new kid on the block.
+Adopting a new age platform, the Draft2Digital website is pretty sweet and the dashboard is very easy to use.

 Oh, and did I mention the website and the author reports are a lot easier to navigate and understand?
 Plus, D2D pays you monthly, and they always have.

 But my favorite part is that they do the formatting for you for both ebook and print copies.
 Just send them your .doc or .docx and they will make it compliant for all of their platforms.
 As they say on their front page: